Colorectal cells grown into organoids, stem cell-derived human 'mini-organs' that are used to study human development and disease.

 Despite the availability of effective colorectal cancer screening tests, some people choose not to get screened.
 Some reasons may be because of the personal nature of the procedures, a lack of recommendation by their doctor, perceived costs or lack of insurance, or the preparation involved for a colonoscopy.

 Repeat screening or follow-up.
-The guideline for getting a screening colonoscopy is every 10 years.
-However, people who have noncancerous polyps detected at colonoscopy are generally asked to return for a repeat colonoscopy earlier than that.
+The guideline for getting a screening colonoscopy is every 10 years as long as results are normal.
+However, if one or two small, noncancerous polyps are found, people usually get a repeat screening earlier.

 NCI’s FORTE Colorectal Cancer Prevention Trial, is now looking at whether some people with one or two small polyps can wait 10 years before returning for another colonoscopy.
 By comparing two study groups, one with repeat colonoscopy after 5 years, and one with repeat colonoscopy after 10 years, researchers hope to learn whether waiting 10 years is as good at preventing colorectal cancer as follow-up exams after 5 years.